pamelarussell/TCIApathfinder/README.md

 Note: a collection or modality can be specified to narrow down results.

-### Get information for all patients in collection TCGA-BRCA
+### Get information for all patients in a collection

 ``` r
 patients_tcga_brca <- get_patient_info(collection = "TCGA-BRCA")